Anonymous

 From India, Aizawl

-I do not appreciate the remarks of KK!HR.
-The replies posted by Mr Umakanth and Mr S K Bandyopadhyay are very relevant to the query and diverge opinion of both of these subject matter experts themselves shows the importance of this question.
-In mergers and acquisitions lot of such questions and practical difficulties arise and we should search for the answers to such queries rather than discouraging the questioner, as it always gives a lot of insights to the readers on the subject.
+In mergers and acquisitions, a lot of such questions and practical difficulties arise, and we should search for the answers to such queries rather than discouraging the questioner, as it always gives a lot of insights to the readers on the subject.

 Regards,

-Dr Kamlesh Agrawal
+Dr. Kamlesh Agrawal

 From India, Delhi

-This looks absolutely like a Interview question or something that is given as homework in a HR MBA course.
+Dr. Kamlesh, Unfortunately, I agree with KKHR.
+This looks absolutely like an interview question or something that is given as homework in an HR MBA course.
+The moderators have also noted this trend.
+Whether to answer or not, of course, is left to individual members.

 From India, Mumbai